-Feeling a bit glum may seem like an ordinary reaction to the fading glow of the holidays and the darker winter months, but, when that feeling of sadness persists for more than a week or two, it’s a red flag.
+Feeling a bit glum may seem like an ordinary reaction to the fading glow of the holidays and the darker winter months.
+But, when that feeling of sadness persists for more than a week or two, it’s a red flag.

 As the weather gradually gets colder and the days get shorter, people affected by winter-induced SAD will generally begin to feel the symptoms of depression.
 Signs of SAD include a loss of energy, changes in appetite and sleeping habits, irritability, and loss of interest in socializing and other activities.

 The main difference between SAD and general depression is that SAD only strikes during certain times of the year.
 A decline in the amount of daylight during fall and winter affects circadian rhythms and causes hormonal changes that lead to depressive symptoms in people with SAD.
-These effects can be compounded if a person cannot or does not want to regularly spend time outdoors, which is particularly impactful to those who are housebound or live in areas prone to ice and snow.
+These effects can be compounded if a person cannot or does not want to regularly spend time outdoors, which is particularly impactful to seniors who are housebound or live in areas prone to ice and snow.

 Treatments for SAD

-Vitamin D Deficiency
+Seasonal Affective Disorder and Vitamin D Deficiency in Seniors

 Research shows that vitamin D plays an increasingly important role in physical and mental health.
 This vital nutrient has been linked to bone and heart health, cancer and diabetes prevention, and increased immune function.

-The National Institutes for Health has identified elderly people as an at-risk group for vitamin D deficiency.
+The National Institutes for Health (NIH) has identified elderly people as an at-risk group for vitamin D deficiency.
 Not only do changes in diet often eliminate foods rich in vitamin D from a senior’s meal choices, but aging bodies have more difficulty converting and absorbing vitamin D from foods.

 A simple blood test is used to diagnose vitamin D deficiency, but it can be tricky to treat this condition.
-Doctors are loath to prescribe extra time in the sun to a group of people prone to developing skin cancer, and it can be difficult to determine proper dosages for supplementation.
+Doctors are reluctant to prescribe extra time in the sun to a group of people prone to developing skin cancer, and it can be difficult to determine proper dosages for supplementation.